eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

     bye = "Adeu"; //compile error
     count = 1; //allowed

-Note that even values which aren't variables in this sense, may still be variable in the sense that their value varies between different runs of the program, or between contexts within a single execution of the program.
+Note that even a value which isn't a variable in this sense, may still be "variable" in the sense that its value varies between different runs of the program, or between contexts within a single execution of the program.

 A value may even be recalculated every time it is evaluated.